-Use this integration to exchange files with your GitHub repository.
+Use this app to exchange files with your GitHub repository.

-As soon as the integration is set up, you can pull the files by using the Lokalise web dashboard.
-There will also be an incoming webhook set up, which you may use to automatically pull the files as they are pushed to GitHub by your developer team.
+As soon as the app is set up, you can pull the files manually via the Lokalise web dashboard or set up an automatic pull so that the files are imported automatically as they are pushed to GitHub by your developer team.

-Once the translations are done, you can trigger the creation of a pull request when exporting.
+Once the translations are completed, you can trigger the creation of a pull request on GitHub via the Download page.

 1. Connect your repository

-Next, you can choose the Repository and Branch to pull from.
+After that you can enter the Repository name (prefixed with your organization name) and the Branch to pull from:

-You must specify the platform of the files stored in this repo.
-As you export files from Lokalise, you can trigger the GitHub integration to create pull requests to repositories with a platform related to the exported file format.
+As you export files from Lokalise, you can trigger the GitHub app to create pull requests to repositories with a platform related to the exported file format.

 2. Select files to pull